NexPlayer/Android-SDK/advanced.md

 This method provides the ability to monitor the buffer conditions and returns the specified buffer information that has been requested.

-**Buffer Info Indexes:** The following integer constants identify different buffer information items that are available; they are passed in theinfo\_indexargument to specify which buffer information item the caller is interested in.
+**Buffer Info Indexes:** The following integer constants identify different buffer information items that are available; they are passed in the info\_index argument to specify which buffer information item the caller is interested in.

 Note that CTS stands for "Current Time Stamp".